britram/pins/draft-trammell-inip-pins-latest.md

 # Observations

 We have shown that most of the properties of our ideal name service are met, or could be met, by the present DNS protocol or extensions thereto.
+[EDITOR'S
+NOTE: not yet, not really.]
 We note that there are further possibilities for the future evolution of naming services meeting these properties.

 [EDITOR'S NOTE: there are probably more than just this one, but this is the important one.]